nodejs/node/doc/contributing/collaborator-guide.md

   * Backward-incompatible changes including complete removal of such APIs can occur at any time.

-Apply the `notable change` label to all pull requests that introduce Documentation-Only Deprecations.
+Apply the `notable-change` label to all pull requests that introduce Documentation-Only Deprecations.
 Such deprecations have no impact on code execution.
 Thus, they are not breaking changes (`semver-major`).